 Meanwhile, if watching isn’t sufficient, the English National Ballet has a catalogue of classes for fans to join in from home.

-If the West End stage is more your scene, Andrew Lloyd Webber’s production company is streaming a performance each week for the foreseeable future.
-This week sees The Sound of Music, Rodgers and Hammerstein’s timeless musical classic.
-Watch the show here from 7pm BST on Friday 22 May 2020.
-The recording is only available for 48 hours, and just 24 hours in the UK, and due to copyright restrictions is not available in Asia, Latin America or the US, but highlights of the performance and many other iconic Andrew Lloyd Webber hits can be found on the YouTube channel.
+If the West End stage is more your scene, The Show Must Go On YouTube channel is streaming a performance each week for the foreseeable future.
+This week takes us to Baltimore in 1962 to see Hairspray Live!
+Watch the show here from 7pm BST on Friday 29 May 2020.
+The recording is only available for 48 hours, and due to copyright restrictions is not available in Asia, Central and Eastern Europe and Latin America, but highlights of many of Andrew Lloyd Webber’s iconic hits can be found on the YouTube channel.

 The National Theatre in London broadcasts a play every Thursday on its YouTube channel.
 The videos are available to stream for a week after they launch.
 The current line-up is: